CynicalJoe/ft_printf/README.md

 make clean to remove object files ; fclean to remove them and the library.

-those conversions are handled : "%cspuidxX" those flags are handled : "0.-*"
+those conversions are handled : "%cspuidxX". those flags are handled : "0.-*"